commercetools/commercetools-paypal-plus-integration/README.md

     1. user has cart with item1=10€
     1. user is redirected to Paypal payment page
     1. in a different tab, user changes his cart to e.g. item2=20€
-    1. user completes the payment in the first tab
+    1. user completes the payment in the first tab and is redirected back to shop
     1. paypal approves the payment for 10€, but the real total amount has changed to 20€

     **Possible solution:** the backend has to compare total amount of the payment and total amount of payment's cart before calling `patch/payments` endpoint.